Creative Commons License 2023 Volume 10 Issue 1

 Note SE: Standard Error

 The live specimens from laboratory-reared stock were also used to make histological preparations.
 The specimens were dissected in 0.7% saline [17].
 After dissecting the complete alimentary canal, it was cut into six pieces: one with foregut and a small portion of the midgut, four pieces of the midgut, and one with hindgut and a small portion of the midgut.
 The midgut peritrophic membrane with luminal content was removed before fixing the tissue.
 The pieces of the alimentary canal were immediately transferred to different vials containing fixatives like aqueous Bouin’s, Carnoy’s, formal saline, and chilled Acetone.
 Out of these fixatives, Bouin’s was the best and hence it was used for further histological studies.
-The organs were kept in Bouin’s for 12 hrs., then washed under running tap water for 5 to 6 hrs., dehydrated in ascending grades of alcohol, cleared in Benzene, and infiltrated with paraffin wax (M. P. 52oC – 54oC) for two and half hours.
+The organs were kept in Bouin’s for 12 hrs., then washed under running tap water for 5 to 6 hrs., dehydrated in ascending grades of alcohol, cleared in Benzene, and infiltrated with paraffin wax (M. P. 52–54 oC) for two and half hours.
 The longitudinal serial sections and cross serial sections were cut at 7 µ with a rotary microtome.
 Sections were spread on pre-egg albumin-smeared slides [18].

-The staining of tissue sections was done with Delafield’s hematoxylin and 1% alcoholic eosine for the histological studies.
+The staining of tissue sections was done with Delafield’s hematoxylin and 1% alcoholic eosin for the histological studies.
 The stained sections were mounted in DPX after clearing in xylene.
 The histological observations were made using a light microscope under 10X and 45X magnifications.

 RESULTS AND DISCUSSION

 The alimentary canal of the D. isocrates larva is almost straight and more or less equal to the body length.
 Anatomically it is well distinguished into foregut; stomodaeum, midgut; ventriculus, and hindgut; Proctodaeum.
 These demarcations can be determined by the dilations and constrictions at appropriated points along the length of the alimentary canal.
 Histologically the wall of the alimentary canal is typically composed of a simple epithelium surrounded by bundles of longitudinal muscles and a layer of circular muscles.
-The cells of the foregut and hindgut, both are of ectodermal origin; secrete cuticular intimal lining the lumen of the alimentary canal [19].
+The cells of the foregut and hindgut, both of ectodermal origin; secrete cuticular intimal lining the lumen of the alimentary canal [19].

 The foregut is divisible into four regions buccal cavity, Pharynx, esophagus, and crop [20] (Figure 1) as the general anatomical feature of the lepidopteran larva.
 The buccal cavity is the anteriormost part of the foregut [8].
 Histologically the wall of the buccal cavity is composed of thin intima, very thin squamous epithelium, a thin layer of circular muscles, and bundles of longitudinal muscles which are situated inside folds.
 The pharynx lies anterior to the supra oesophageal ganglia and joins with the esophagus which lies posterior to the supra oesophageal ganglia.
 The pharynx is divided into two regions; the anterior pharynx and the posterior pharynx.
 The Intima of the anterior pharynx is thicker than that of the buccal cavity.
 Epithelial lining is composed of cuboidal cells having centrally placed round nuclei.
 The lining is thrown into six longitudinal folds and it is surrounded by a thick layer of circular muscles (Figure 2).
 Wherever folds are broad the bundles of longitudinal muscles are seen below the epithelial lining.
 The posterior pharynx shows thick intimal lining which is produced into overlapping ridges with backwardly directed bristles while cuboidal epithelium and circular muscle layer are similar to that of the anterior pharynx.

 Figure 1.
-Alimentary canal of D.isocrates larva
+Alimentary canal of D. isocrates larva

-CR: Crop, IL: Ileum, MG: Midgut, MT: Malpighian tubule, OE: Oesophagus, PH: Pharynx, PY: Pylorus, RE: Rectum
+CR: Crop, IL: Ileum, MG: Midgut, MT: Malpighian tubule, OE: Oesophagus, PH: Pharynx, PY: Pylorus, RE: Rectum.

-The pharynx opens in to narrow passage like the esophagus.
+The pharynx opens into to narrow passage like the esophagus.
 The intimal lining of the esophagus is thinner than that of the pharynx and it does not bear ridges or bristles.
 The epithelium is composed of a bit large cuboidal cells with compactly arranged oval nuclei.
 The cuboidal epithelium of the esophagus is present in other lepidopteran species like Heliothis virescense [21].
 The layer of circular muscles is comparatively thin.
 The longitudinal muscles run through epithelial folds and the circular muscle layer encircles the epithelial lining.

 The esophagus extends up to the mid-region of the prothoracic segment where it widens into a saclike structure, the crop [22, 23].
 It was considered a simple dilatation of the posterior region of the esophagus [24].
 The crop is thin-walled and translucent.
 The functions of the crop are the storage and flow of ingested food [24, 25].
 The wall of the crop is composed of thin intimal lining and deeply folded thin squamous epithelium (Figure 3) which permits a large increase in volume to store food [4].
 The muscle layer is difficult to locate from the basement membrane of the epithelium at certain places.
 This observation is similar to that in the larva of Lymantria dispar [4].